Inclusion and Diversity

 WAVE Fellows Program

-The WAVE Fellows program aims to increase the participation of underrepresented students in science and engineering PhD studies and make Caltech more visible and accessible to students who traditionally have not been exposed to the Institute.
+The WAVE Fellows program aims to increase the participation in science and engineering PhD studies and make Caltech more visible and accessible to students who traditionally have not been exposed to the Institute.
 WAVE focuses on sophomores, juniors, and non-graduating seniors from other institutions of higher education who intend to pursue graduate school.
 The program brings students to campus for 10 weeks of summer research enhanced by weekly faculty seminars, academic and professional development workshops, and social and cultural activities.

 For more information, contact Nicole Weaver-Goller, senior director of development.